 - When a lawn receives significant inputs of fertilizer and irrigation and frequent mowing, the homeowner or landscape manager usually has high aesthetic expectations and tolerates little turf damage.

 Vincelli, Paul C. and Powell, A. J. Jr., "Patch Diseases in Kentucky Bluegrass Lawns" (1996).
 Agriculture and Natural Resources Publications.
-Paper 60.
+60.